jpedro/jpedro.github.io/stuff.md

-Our brains crave incoming information to the point of [even turning paranoid](https://www.bbc.com/future/article/20170526-inside-the-quietest-place-on-earth), desperately compensating for the lack of it.
+Our brains crave incoming information to the point of [even turning paranoid](https://www.bbc.com/future/article/20170526-inside-the-quietest-place-on-earth), desperately compensating the lack of it.
 It's a marvel!

 **We need more boredom**.
 Our societies don't leave much room for it.
 Everyone seems busy, all the time.
 We all have a list of things we want